Joker Xue: 2021–2024: Extraterrestrial World Tour

-2025: Recent activities
+2025-present: Recent activities

 In January 2025, TVBS News reported Xue has acquired rights to his music videos after all of his music videos were reuploaded on Xue's own YouTube official channel.
 On January 28, Xue made his debut at the CMG New Year's Gala as the one of four artists and the only male artist to have a solo stage.
 As one of the exceptionally few singers granted song selection autonomy for the event, Xue chose "Fang's Words" (方的言) by Zhao Yingjun; the title is a wordplay on "dialect" (方言).
 During the post-performance interview, Xue said he chose "Fang's Words" because of the significance of dialect in Chinese culture and his own wish of fulfilling Zhao's dream of appearing on the CMG New Year's Gala.